freqdec/peekaboo/README.md

 * Fallsback to using a single scroll and resize event in other browsers but hooks into requestAnimationFrame to stop scroll jank
 * Correctly calculates if an observed element is hidden in the overflow of a parent element
 * A little over 1k when minified & gzipped

+See the [gitHub pages](https://freqdec.github.io/peekaboo/) demo site for more info.